Can Geoengineering Save Climate Change Vulnerable Nations?

 Because of the slow response to the cumulating climate crises, geoengineering may be a ‘necessary step as well as an emissions mitigation’, the article says.

-Because solar radiation management is more cost-effective, at least in theory, it is a more attractive option and would keep at bay the worst effects of climate change.
+Because solar radiation management is more cost-effective, at least in theory, it is a more attractive option and would mitigate the worst effects of climate change.

 Decarbonizing the atmosphere, on the other hand, at a scale that can produce significant results, ‘would be very slow and expensive based on the technologies we have at the moment, says Andy Parker, co-author of the Royal Society report (CNN article, 2019 Sep).

-Between Carbon Dioxide Removal (CDR) and Solar radiation management (SRM), CDR is more desirable since it can return the climate system closer to its natural state.
+Carbon Dioxide Removal (CDR) is more desirable than Solar radiation management (SRM) since it can return the climate system closer to its natural state.
 However, the Royal Society paper says that this use has yet to be tested at an affordable cost.

-Another downside of SRM is its potential to alter the regional weather patterns that could result in droughts in Africa and Asia, damage to the ozone layer, continued ocean acidification, impacts on the ecosystems, and risk, of human error, among the many other risks mentioned in the paper.
+Another downside of SRM is its potential to alter regional weather patterns, which could result in droughts in Africa and Asia, damage to the ozone layer, continued ocean acidification, impacts on ecosystems, and the risk of human error, among the many other risks mentioned in the paper.

 Aside from its feasibility issues, there are also ethical questions about the applications of Geoengineering.

-According to the Royal Society paper, it may weaken conventional mitigation efforts or be seen as a ‘get out of jail free’, comparing it to a moral hazard argument used in insurance referring to a newly insured party becoming reckless because compensation is available (Geoengineering, 2009).
+According to the Royal Society paper, it may weaken conventional mitigation efforts or be seen as a ‘get out of jail free’ strategy, comparing it to a moral hazard argument used in insurance, which refers to a newly insured party becoming reckless because compensation is available (Geoengineering, 2009).

 You can access and read the full paper by CLICKING on the image below: